-The purpose of this course is to provide a comprehensive review of the knowledge, skills, and proficiencies that are required for the entry-level certified athletic trainer.
+The purpose of this course is to provide a comprehensive review of the knowledge, skills, and proficiencies that are required for the entry-level licensed athletic trainer.
 Through the various review and testing opportunities the student can identify and focus on weaknesses in their athletic training preparation.
-This course has been planned as a fully face-to-face course for Fall 2020.
-The class will meet in its regularly scheduled room but will utilize social distancing and an assigned seating chart.
-When the university transitions to fully online after Thanksgiving we will finish our review and has our last exam virtually as per the course schedule.
 I will use D2L for posting syllabi, course communication, course schedule, attendance, and gradebook.
-There will be some online office hours announced through D2L.
 You should regularly check D2L and the email hosted via D2L for important course information.
-In the event of increased incidence and risk of COVID-19 that results in the university moving back to a shelter-in-place mode, the course instruction will transition to fully online.
-More instructions will be given at that time.